French voters elect parliamentarians, in test for Macron

 “In these troubled times, the choice you’ll make this Sunday is more crucial than ever,” he said Tuesday, with the presidential plane waiting starkly in the background ahead of a visit to French troops stationed near Ukraine.
 “Nothing would be worse than adding French disorder to the world’s disorder,” he said.

+Some voters agreed, and argued against choosing candidates on the political extremes who have been gaining popularity.
+Others argued that the French system, which grants broad power to the president, should give more voice to the multi-faceted parliament.

+“I’m not afraid to have a National Assembly that’s more split up among different parties.
+I’m hoping for a regime that’s more parliamentarian and less presidential, like you can have in other countries,” said Simon Nouis, an engineer voting in southern Paris.

-Following Macron’s reelection in May, his centrist coalition has been aiming for a parliamentary majority that would enable the president to implement his campaign promises, which include tax cuts and raising France’s retirement age from 62 to 65.
-There’s still hope for his camp: Polling agencies estimated that Macron’s centrists could ultimately win from 255 to over 300 seats, while the leftist coalition led by Mélenchon could win more than 200 seats.
+Polling agencies estimated that Macron’s centrists could ultimately win from 255 to over 300 seats, while the leftist coalition led by Mélenchon, called Nupes, could win more than 200 seats.
+The far-right National Rally party of Marine Le Pen, runnerup in the presidential election, is expected to boost its small parliamentary presence but remain well behind.

-Yet many acknowledge a less than desirable outcome for Macron's party thus far.

-“The disappointment was clear on the night of the first round for the presidential party leaders.
-Clearly, they want to have a new momentum now on the way to the second round,” said Martin Quencez, political analyst at The German Marshall Fund of the United States.
+“The disappointment was clear on the night of the first round for the presidential party leaders,” said Martin Quencez, political analyst at The German Marshall Fund of the United States.

 If Macron fails to get a majority, it will not simply affect France’s domestic politics, it could have ramifications across Europe.
 Analysts predict that the French leader will have to spend the rest of his term focusing more on his domestic agenda rather than his foreign policy.
 It could spell the end of President Macron the continental statesman.